ibzzo/class-projects-iasd/README.md

 - IT Operations & Incident Management
 - Knowledge Graph Construction

+## 🎯 Current Focus

+As a **GenAI Enthusiast**, I'm particularly interested in:
+- Advanced RAG architectures and optimization
+- Multi-modal AI systems
+- LLM fine-tuning and prompt engineering
+- Knowledge graph integration with LLMs
+- Production deployment of AI systems

 ## Contact

-Feel free to reach out for collaboration or opportunities in data science and machine learning.
+Feel free to reach out for collaboration or opportunities in:
+- Generative AI implementation
+- RAG/GraphRAG system development
+- Data Science & Machine Learning projects
+- AI consulting and architecture design

 ---

-*This repository contains the projects completed during my Master's in Data Science program, showcasing practical applications of machine learning, deep learning, and big data technologies.*
+*This portfolio showcases my journey as a GenAI-focused Data Scientist, combining academic excellence from Université Paris Dauphine with real-world experience at Orange Business Services and TW3 Partners.
+Each project demonstrates my commitment to pushing the boundaries of what's possible with AI.*